mui/material-ui/docs/data/material/customization/theme-components/theme-components.md

 {{"demo": "GlobalThemeOverride.js"}}

-Note that each component is composed of several different parts.
-If you want to know how to target a specific part of a given component, check the **CSS** section of its API page to see every class it has available.
-You should then use it inside the `stylesOverrides` key.
+Each component is composed of several different parts.
+These parts correspond to classes that are available to the component—see the **CSS** section of the component's API page for a detailed list.
+You can use these classes inside the `styleOverrides` key to modify the corresponding parts of the component.

 ```js
 const theme = createTheme({